Blog

 Australians spend money on clothes across two distinct categories: functional wardrobe maintenance (replacing worn items, seasonal basics) and discretionary purchases (trend pieces, occasion wear, impulse buys).

+Clothing and footwear is tracked nationally as one of nine spending categories in the ABS Monthly Household Spending Indicator, which shows the category peaking mid-year and end-of-year around seasonal wardrobe changes.
 Functional spend is relatively stable at $600–$900/year for most adults.
 Discretionary spend is where the range blows out — from near zero for minimalists to $2,000+ for frequent shoppers.

 The key variable is not income but shopping frequency.
 Someone buying 2 items/month at $60 average spends $1,440/year.
 Someone buying 4–5 items/month at the same price point hits $2,880–$3,600.
 Occasion density (weddings, work events, travel) adds $300–$800 on top.